3angleTech/rails-api/README.md

 ```
 rails db:migrate RAILS_ENV=development
 ```
-If something goes wrong you can rollback migrations.
+If something goes wrong you can rollback the migration.
 See bellow rollback-ing one step.
 ```
 $ rake db:rollback STEP=1
 ```